eigerco/pallet-move/doc/design.md

 - move-compiler — contains the Move source language compiler.
 - standard library — contains the standard library transaction scripts.

-The virtual machine and the bytecode verifier must be fully `no-std` compatible, while the standard library will be partly no-std compatible.
+The virtual machine and the bytecode verifier must be fully `no-std` compatible, while the standard library will be partly `no-std` compatible.
 The move-compiler will generate Move bytecode and ABIs which can be processed by `no-std` built MoveVM binary inside a Substrate pallet.
 The main challenge here is to make sure all `no-std` changes done to shared libraries do not break interoperability between compiler-generated bytecode and a modified version of MoveVM.

 Another critical challenge is keeping the repository in sync with the upstream and separating custom work from the main line, allowing us to perform upgrades efficiently.
 We aim to provide the least possible changes to the original codebase to provide a better upgrade experience and the ability to follow the mainline with all the language and feature updates.
 Of course, keeping everything separated from the main repository will not be possible.
 Therefore, some changes will be applied to the virtual machine itself.

-Our proposal involves creating a fork of the Move VM `main` repository branch and do the changes on different branches.
-It will allow us to keep a clean and easy way to import changes from the upstream and apply them to our work.
-Many changes that are not affecting the modified codebase will be able to merge instantly (eg. by rebasing our branches to the new main head).
-Only mainline changes touching our modified code need to be applied manually.

 The key point is to perform such minor updates periodically when it would be easier to maintain the changing codebase.
-Waiting too long between syncs can cause a lot of problems and make it impossible to merge changes without a lot of manual work, which can lead to a situation where it will be easier to fork the repository again and start from scratch, especially if it is done by the separate team than the one who created the fork.
+Waiting too long between syncs can cause a lot of problems and make it impossible to merge changes without a lot of manual work, which can lead to a situation where it will be easier to fork the repository again and start from scratch, especially if it is done by a separate team than the one who created the fork.

-## Proposed solution - the architecture
+## The proposed architecture solution
 The architecture of software represents a crucial design element that goes beyond the lines of code, empowering developers to visualize, plan, and construct robust and scalable solutions.
 However, our solution architecture is constrained by two external factors:
 - The Substrate framework architecture.
 - The Move language virtual machine architecture.